 Defining health is inherently challenging.
-The Constitution of the World Health Organization (WHO) states that 'health is a state of complete physical, social and mental wellbeing, and not merely the absence of disease or infirmity', and that enjoying the best possible health is a fundamental human right.493 However, there is criticism that this definition, established in 1948, does not account for the situation today, with an ageing population and changing pattern of illnesses and that the term 'complete' implies that the majority of people are unhealthy most of the time.494 A conference in the Netherlands to address the definition of health led to suggestions of health being an ability to adapt and self-manage, rather than a state.495 The WHO describes mental health as being 'a state of wellbeing in which an individual realises his or her own abilities, can cope with the normal stresses of life, can work productively and is able to make a contribution to his or her community'.496
+The Constitution of the World Health Organization (WHO) states that 'health is a state of complete physical, social and mental wellbeing, and not merely the absence of disease or infirmity', and that enjoying the best possible health is a fundamental human right.
+However, there is criticism that this definition, established in 1948, does not account for the situation today, with an ageing population and changing pattern of illnesses and that the term 'complete' implies that the majority of people are unhealthy most of the time.
+He Netherlands to address the definition of health led to suggestions of health being an ability to adapt and self-manage, rather than a state.
+He WHO describes mental health as being 'a state of wellbeing in which an individual realises his or her own abilities, can cope with the normal stresses of life, can work productively and is able to make a contribution to his or her community'.